Denver Real Estate With a Hot Tub

 Thus, hot tubs are generally considered a neutral factor in home valuation.
 Additionally, above-ground hot tubs are regarded as personal property, much like a washer and dryer, and not a permanent fixture of the property.

 However, the more luxurious and higher quality hot tubs and spas such as Bullfrog Spas and Artesian Spas will add to the value of your property.
 Bullfrog spas are reliable, efficient, and customizable spas with interchangeable JetPak massages.
-Artesian Spas are also built with the latest in technological advances, providing high powered hydrotherapy.
+Artesian Spas are also built with the latest in technological advances, providing high-powered hydrotherapy.
 And do not forget the Tuff Spas, they are just what their name states, “tough”!

 Selling a House with a Hot Tub

-First and most important is realizing that your hot tub has been an investment in your enjoyment.
+The first and most important is realizing that your hot tub has been an investment in your enjoyment.
 Unfortunately, when planning your move, it is now time to think about what to do with it when selling your Denver real estate.

 If you are selling your piece of Denver real estate with an in-ground hot tub that significantly adds beauty to your existing landscaping, this can be a great selling point.
 But keep in mind and remember how much you enjoyed the relaxation, fun, and beauty, so think about constructing a new one at your new home.